Spark SQL DataFrame Tutorial – An Introduction to DataFrame

 In this Spark SQL DataFrame tutorial, we will learn what is DataFrame in Apache Spark and the need of Spark Dataframe.
 The tutorial covers the limitation of Spark RDD and How DataFrame overcomes those limitations.
 How to create DataFrame in Spark, Various Features of DataFrame like Custom Memory Management, Optimized Execution plan, and its limitations are also covers in this Spark tutorial.

-2. Introduction to Spark SQL DataFrame
+2. What is Spark SQL DataFrame?

 DataFrame appeared in Spark Release 1.3.0.
 We can term DataFrame as Dataset organized into named columns.
 DataFrames are similar to the table in a relational database or data frame in R /Python.
 It can be said as a relational table with good optimization technique.